renatawong/quantum-protein-structure-prediction/README.md

 For simplicity, this notebook requires the user to change manually the variable j specifying the expected energy (= number of hydrophobic-hydrophobic contacts in the lattice).
 The present value of j is 1 as this is the expected energy level for the amino acid sequence PHPPH (encoded as 01001).

 # Acknowledgement
-This work benefited greatly from discussions with Prof. Weng-Long Chang (National Kaohsiung University of Science and Technology).
+This work benefited greatly from discussions with Prof. Weng-Long Chang (National Kaohsiung University of Science and Technology) and Dr. Aoyu Zhang (AWS).
 All remaining deficiencies are my own.